oasis6212/Meshbot_weather/README.md

 ![](./img/Grid.png)

-Enter this info into the yaml file.
+Enter this info into the settings.yaml file.

-For the alert settings in the yaml file, enter your gps coordinates or use the coordinates you retrieved earlier in this process.
+For the alert settings in the settings.yaml file, enter your gps coordinates or use the coordinates you retrieved earlier in this process.
 Use no more than four digits after the decimal point.